jamis/jamis.github.io/_posts/2014-04-22-a-new-adventure.md

 Fabian looked progressively more panicky as his master spoke.
 "Me?
 Wizardry?
 Ah, no, thank you, sir, but surely you remember the last time---"

 "I'll not hear any more about this, Fabian," Basil said, finally turning to his manservant.
-"The last time---well, accidents do happen.
+"The last time...well, accidents do happen.
 What happened was...regretful."

 "'Regretful?'"
 Fabian said, exasperated.
 "I turned myself into a newt!"